OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 * Forums / elasticsearch / ruby (discussion forums)
 * ORA (Open Response Assessor)

-This document contains instructions for instaling the most recent named release of OpenEdX Devstack called ``Birch``.
+This document contains instructions for installing the most recent named release of OpenEdX Devstack called ``Birch``.

 For more information about ``Birch`` see `Birch release announcement <https://open.edx.org/announcements/open-edx-release-birch-release-february-24-2015>`_.